Timesharing Agreements and Modifications

 Additional Resources

 Wade v.
 Hirchman, 903 So.
-2d 928 (FL 2005) –Visit the Miami Law website to find the full 5th D.C.A. opinion on modifying a timesharing plan.
+2d 928 (FL 2005) – Visit the Florida Bar website to find the full 5th D.C.A. opinion on modifying a timesharing plan.
 The case also includes the law on the substantial change test and when it is applicable.

-Find an Attorney for Modifying a Timesharing Plan in Broward County, FL
+Find an Attorney for Modifying a Timesharing Plan in South Florida

-Considering the difficulty in potentially changing a child's lifestyle and appealing to the Florida courts with such a change, it is crucial that any parent seeking a timesharing modification seek the advice of experienced legal counsel.
+Considering the difficulty in potentially changing a child’s lifestyle and appealing to the Florida courts with such a change, it is crucial that any parent seeking a timesharing modification seek the advice of experienced legal counsel with a background in timeshare legal Fort Lauderdale.

 At Bacchus Law Firm we pride ourselves on providing sound and understandable legal advice to clients.
 We will fight for your rights and for the best interest of your child.